needle-mirror/com.unity.localization/Documentation~/Smart/SmartStrings.md

 Selector syntax is  similar to C# [interpolated strings](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/interpolated); you can use selectors to filter each subset of data to get to the desired object using dot notation.
 In the example below, slider and value are both selectors.
 The slider selector evaluates the argument passed into the Smart String at index 0.
 The value Selector then evaluates the results of the previous Selector.

-**Note**: When no index value is included, the argument at index 0 is used by default.

 For example the string could be used with a [UI Slider](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-Slider.html) reference to extract the slider’s current value and use that as the source value.